 - Uterine rupture: The presence of fibrous bands or abnormal development of the lower part of the uterus (corpora) can increase the risk for rupture even in first-time pregnant women.

 - Urinary tract anomalies: Many women with uterine anomalies have coexisting urinary tract anomalies such as renal agenesis or pelvic kidney.

 A bicornuate uterus is not an independent risk factor for developing endometrial cancer.
 However, cancer may go undetected if samples are collected from the healthy part of the uterus.
 Delay in detection and treatment can worsen the prognosis.
 Most doctors recommend MRI scans for women with uterine bleeding and bicornuate uterus to avoid false-negative results.

 Can You Have Twins With A Bicornuate Uterus?

 It is possible to have twin pregnancies with a bicornuate uterus.
 However, twin pregnancies have a higher risk of complications in women with uterine malformations.
 Preterm birth and low birth weight are common twin pregnancy complications in women with a bicornuate uterus and other uterine malformations.
-Cervical cerclage and vaginal progesterone may help prevent preterm delivery (6).
+Cervical cerclage and vaginal progesteroneiXA steroid hormone that plays an important role in the regulation of the menstrual cycle and early stages of pregnancy may help prevent preterm delivery (6).